DougFalconieri/Presentation4/Presentation4.md

 * We need to make sure all of Cucumber's dependency JARs are on the classpath.
     * We can do this with the `-cp` argument to the `java` executable.
     * In this case, we will put all the dependencies in a directory called `jars` under our project root directory.
-    * So the command to run our feature becomes: `java -cp "jars/*;bin" cucumber.api.cli.Main`.
+    * So the command to run our feature becomes: `java -cp "jars/*" cucumber.api.cli.Main`.
 * We also need to pass an argument to Cucumber to tell it where to find our feature file.
     * In this example, we'll put all of our `.feature` files in a directory under the project root called `features`.
     * Our Cucumber command becomes: `java -cp "jars/*;bin" cucumber.api.cli.Main features`.
 * The Cucumber CLI also supports some other arguments that I found useful.
     * The `-p` argument tells Cucumber to apply a plugin.
     * The `pretty` pluging modifies the output that the CLI writes to the console to be easier to read.
-    * By default, the console output uses a feature called ANSI colors which is not supported on Windows by default.
+    * By default, the console output uses a feature called ANSI colors which is not supported natively on Windows.
         * If you are running Cucumber on Windows like I am, you need to either install a special app or apply the `--monochrome` or `-m` argument to the CLI.
     * After applying these additional arguments, the command looks like `java -cp "jars/*;bin" cucumber.api.cli.Main -p pretty features --monochrome`.
 * Our Cucumber command now runs, finds our feature file and prints out output saying that we have one scenario and three steps that all have a status of "undefined".